This post's overview:

 Why is Muswell Hill one of the best areas to live in London?

 Muswell Hill is a quiet residential area in North London, in the borough of Haringey.
 As you can see from the name, it’s located on the hill and from some spots (including one of the main commercial streets of Muswell Hill), you can have stunning views of London.
 Muswell Hill has plenty of shops and restaurants – from supermarkets to small delis, from clothing shops like Sweaty Betty to make-up stores like Space N.K.

 Muswell Hill is also incredibly safe.
 Moreover, it has a lot of green spaces.
 It has the highest concentration of Ancient Woods in London including Coldfall wood and Bluebell wood, but Highgate Wood and Queen’s Wood are also around the corner.
 Alexandra Park and Palace are also at the doorsteps.
 There are quite a few concerts and fairs happening in Alexandra Palace throughout the year, so there is definitely a lot to see and do in Muswell Hill.

 The only downside of living in Muswell Hill is the lack of tube, trains or overground.
-The only mean of transport you have available is buses.
+If the weather permits, you can perhaps walk to East Finchley station in circa 20-25 minutes depending on your location.
+The only mean of transport you have available in the heart of Muswell Hill is buses.
 However, they go regularly and can bring you to East Finchley station, Highgate Station, Alexandra Park station or Finsbury Park station if you are okay with staying on a bus a bit longer.
 There are also buses to the city centre and Islington, but it takes about 40 min – 1 hour to get there during peak hours.

 The best places to visit in Muswell Hill